Naked (Dev and Enrique Iglesias song)

-"Naked" is a song by American singer and rapper Dev and Spanish singer Enrique Iglesias.
+"Naked" is a song by American singer Dev and Spanish singer Enrique Iglesias.
 The song was released as the third single from Dev's debut album The Night the Sun Came Up (2011) on December 20, 2011.

 Background

 Naked serves as the third single from Dev's debut album The Night the Sun Came Up for its American release.
 It's a duet with Latin Pop singer Enrique Iglesias.
 The song was written by Dev herself along with Dev's longtime collaborators The Cataracs, Niles Hollowel-Dhar & David Singer-Vine, who also produced the track.
 Dev stated in an interview with AOL Music, "Enrique really made the record amazing, he added just the right amount of sexy and of course sounded great!
 Working with him was an awesome experience, shout out to all my fellow Latinas y Latinos out there!"
 Its chorus includes both the singers singing, "So I don’t care what they say it’s our life, life, life / We can dance if we want make it feel alright / Temperature’s rising I feel on fire / Tonight it’s just me and you".
 Dev breaks up & sings, "Tell me, baby, will you be here when I wake up, even with no makeup, I don’t wanna fake it" followed by Enrique, "and you don’t gotta doubt a second if I miss you, every time I’m with you, I feel naked".
 There is also a version of this song with R&B singer-songwriter T-Pain instead of Enrique Iglesias.
 Dev first announced that Naked will be the third single from her debut album by posting the artwork of the song on her official Facebook page on December 10, 2011.
 The same day it was uploaded to YouTube for fans to get a preview of the song.
 Since then the video has generated over 24 million views.
 The song also debuted at No. #1 on iTunes Mexico.